Camp Moremi: Our full report

 - Money

 - No exchange facilities are offered at Camp Moremi.
-Small safes in the tents can store travel documents, wallets, and phones, but are not large enough to fit a laptop.
+Small safes in the chalets can store travel documents, wallets, and phones, and a small laptop.

 - Accepted payment on location

-- Mastercard and Visa credit cards are accepted (with a surcharge); Diners and Amex are not.
+- There is relatively little to pay for here.
+However, curio purchases and other payments can be made using Mastercard, AmEx and Visa credit cards (with a surcharge).
 Cash in the form of South African rand, GB sterling, US dollars, euros and Botswana pula is accepted.

 Room types at Camp Moremi